KaneOvO/scene-flow-prototype/README.md

 Communication between scenes:

-We record several variables in SaveData.json that can be recorded in-game, including the player's blood level, and whether certain items were obtained,
+We record several variables in SaveData.json that can be recorded in-game, including the player's HP, and whether certain items were obtained,

 whether the save sprite event was reached, and the in-game volume setting.